 - Look up events in your area: Lots of events, such as concerts or dances, happen around New Year’s Eve, so take a look at an events calendar to see what is going on in your area.

 The idea of ending your marriage might seem terrifying, but sometimes it is necessary.
-At Alternative Divorce Solutions, our family law team will help guide you through this emotionally challenging process, so you can start fresh and enjoy many more New Years to come.
+At Alternative Divorce Solutions, our law team will help guide you through this emotionally challenging process, so you can start fresh and enjoy many more New Years to come.

 Contact our office today at (949) 558-2624 to schedule a consultation.